 You will receive a thorough diagnostic evaluation and receive clinically-proven treatment by a board-certified urologist who specializes in testicular cancer.
 After surgery and any treatment, routine surveillance by your urologist will be necessary.

 Brigham and Women’s Hospital practices a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialties.
-Dana-Farber/Brigham and Women’s Cancer Center gives you access to the world’s best cancer experts.
+Dana-Farber Brigham Cancer Center gives you access to the world’s best cancer experts.
 The Division of Urology’s surgical oncologists work hand-in-hand with medical oncologists and radiation oncologists to create an individualized care plan.
 Specialists also include radiologists, pathologists, nurse specialists, social workers, palliative care specialists and dietitians.

-To learn more about our cancer partnership, visit Dana-Farber/Brigham and Women’s Cancer Center.
+To learn more about our cancer partnership, visit Dana-Farber Brigham Cancer Center.

 Visit the Kessler Health Education Library in the Bretholtz Center for Patients and Families to access computers and knowledgeable staff.

-Visit Dana-Farber/Brigham and Women’s Cancer for more information about testicular cancer.
+Visit Dana-Farber Brigham Cancer Center for more information about testicular cancer.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.